mkt1412/GraspGPT_public/README.md

 }
   ```

+**Note that we provide a light-weight version of GraspGPT in this repo.
+It is with faster inference speed and easier to train.
+Also, the model achieves comparable performance to the one described in our paper.**

 ## Installation

+TBA

 ## Dataset
 The Language Augmented TaskGrasp (LA-TaskGrasp) dataset is developed based on [TaskGrasp](https://arxiv.org/abs/2011.06431) dataset.
-To perform training and evaluation on LA-TaskGrasp dataset, download the dataset [here]() and replace the dataset folder as below:
+To perform training and evaluation on the LA-TaskGrasp dataset, download the dataset [here](https://gatech.box.com/s/uohdwktsnrxg6cpby0zcqj9asq7dhtfj) and place it in the root folder as `data`:
 ```shell
 cd ~/graspgpt_ws/GraspGPT_public
 rm xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx